totemmaker/totemmaker-docs/docs/labboard/main-screen.md

 Left display is used in the LabBoard for showing currently measured voltage.
 Active channel can be selected with a ++"Left SELECT"++ button under the display.
 Corresponding channel LED will light up.

-Display shows value in millivolts when using ± 0.5 V channel, otherwise the output is in Volts. **Blinking display indicates that currently measured voltage is negative.**
+Display shows value in millivolts when using ± 0.5 V channel, otherwise the output is in Volts.
+`---` is displayed if measured voltage is out of range.
+**Blinking display indicates that currently measured voltage is negative.**
+_If measurements are incorrect - perform [Calibration](/labboard/features/setup/#calibration) or fine tune with [ADC manual offset](/labboard/features/setup/#adc-offset)._

 **Example:**